postsent/postsent.github.io/_posts/2021-12-14-post-template.md

 ---
-title: "Post template for myself"
+title: Post template for myself
 date: 2021-12-14
 last_modified_at: 2021-12-14
 categories: